error-tracker/php-sdk/README.md

 new Handler('MY_APP_KEY');
 ```

-You can disable and enable sending errors with the `enabled` property of the
+Disable and enable sending errors with the `enabled` property of the
 `Handler` class

 ```php